zurb/tribute/README.md

   // when the spacebar is hit, select the current match
   spaceSelectsMatch: false,

+  // turn tribute into an autocomplete
+  autocompleteMode: false,

   // Customize the elements used to wrap matched strings within the results list
   // defaults to <span></span> if undefined
   searchOpts: {